joantolos/blog/content/blog/big-o-notation.md

 You have solved the problem on the most efficient way.
 You can go from Paris to Amsterdam by car but it wouldn't be efficient at all.
 The intelligence we extract from solving this problem is: _*The plane is the fastest way of traveling*_.
 Which is true, of course... or is it?

 Let's say now I ask you for an algorithm to go from your home to the gym.
-This is the same kind of problem _I need to go from point A to point B_.
+This is the same kind of problem: _I need to go from point A to point B_.
 I am pretty sure that your answer is not going to be: *take a plane!*

-This obvious difference between the two examples is telling us that even the plane is the most efficient way to travel, it is not always the correct answer.
-Or put it in another words... the plane is the fastest way to travel in absolute terms but it is not on relative terms.
+This obvious difference between these two examples is telling us that even the plane is the most efficient way to travel, it is not always the correct answer.
+Or put it in another words... the plane is the fastest way to travel in **absolute** terms but it is not on **relative terms.**

 We know that there are several algorithms to do the same thing and intuitively, we must asume than maybe one is better than the other.
 So, how do we determine which one is the best?
 Is there an absolute answer?